For a quick look at the steps necessary to form an LLC, see Nolo's How to Form an LLC.

 If you can prove that your business has a natural business year that is different from the calendar year, you may be able to adopt a different tax year (called a fiscal year).
-The rules in this area are complicated -- if you would like to adopt a fiscal year, consult an accountant to see if your LLC qualifies.
+The rules in this area are complicated—if you would like to adopt a fiscal year, consult an accountant to see if your LLC qualifies.

-Converting a Sole Proprietorship to a Multi-Member LLC
+Converting a Sole Proprietorship

 We can help you convert a business that you currently own and operate only if it is a sole proprietorship, and only if you will be the sole member (owner) of your LLC at the outset.
 If you are trying to convert your sole proprietorship into a multi-member LLC, you should consult an attorney.
 There are some legal and tax ramifications to closing down an existing business and starting a new one that are beyond the scope of our service.
 Our website features an online lawyer directory as a free resource to our customers.
-Comprehensive profiles of attorneys in your state can be found at http://lawyers.nolo.com.
+Comprehensive profiles of attorneys in your state can be found at www.nolo.com/lawyers/business.

 Converting a Partnership or Corporation

 If you are trying to convert a corporation or partnership into an LLC, you should consult an attorney.
 There are some legal and tax ramifications to closing down an existing business and starting a new one that are beyond the scope of our service.
 Our website features an online lawyer directory as a free resource to our customers.
 Comprehensive profiles of attorneys in your state can be found in Nolo's Lawyer Directory.